chand1012/chand1012.github.io/_posts/2020-04-17-How-To-Host-A-Flask-Server-With-Gunicorn-And-HTTPS.md

+---
+layout: post
+title: How to Host a Flask Server With Gunicorn and HTTPS
+---

 In this tutorial, we will be setting up a Flask server using Gunicorn and NGINX on Ubuntu 18.04 LTS.

 ## Requirements